 It is possible to reproduce images of banknotes but there are specific guidelines under which this can be done.
 It is best to refer directly to the Reproduction guidelines that explains the procedure in more detail.

-When will the Bank change the Chief Cashiers signature on some of its banknotes?
+When did the Bank change the Chief Cashiers signature on some of its banknotes?

 Victoria Cleland replaced Chris Salmon as Chief Cashier on 1 June 2014.
-The Bank expects banknotes bearing Victoria Cleland's signature to begin circulating late Spring/early Summer 2015.
+Banknotes bearing Victoria Cleland's signature were released into circulation on 3 March 2015.

 Are Chris Salmon signed notes still legal tender?